Pull streams from Wowza Streaming Engine to Wowza CDN

 You will use this application's name and the names of any streams you send to it in the playback URL you get from Wowza Video in the following steps.

-2. Create a Wowza CDN on Fastly stream target in Wowza Video
+2. Create a Wowza CDN stream target in Wowza Video

 1. Sign in to Wowza Video.